rootiest/klipper-scripts/README.md

 Using the update script you can keep your Klipper installation up to date and continue to use the modifications.

+> [!NOTE]
+> You will need to use the `klipper_update.sh` script
+> to perform updates of Klipper after using
+> any of the other scripts in this repository.

 ## Installation